GeoffreyBrann/info2950/README.md

 Questions:

 I will have the Data description done by Wednesday morning Oct.
 7, and I will work on questions and limitations as we find them.

+Brendan:
+- Summary statistics for predictor variables
+- Correlation coefficients and scatter plots between interesting pairs of variables
+- Possibly do some correlation coefficients between predictor variables to avoid having multiple redundant variables in our final analysis
+- Will take about two days to do this analysis